SPACEBAR to move forward through slides.

 </table>

-The <thead> element is used to group the header content inside a data table.
+element is used to group the header content inside a data table.

-The <thead> element must be placed directly after the <table> start tag or after the <caption> element, if present.
+element must be placed directly after the <table>

-The <thead> element must come before any <tbody>, <tfoot> or <tr> elements.
+element must come before any <tbody>

 <table>